'Special Roberto Carlos' thrills the public and the internet reacts | TV & Famous

 Boninho, director of the special, posted the first place on the program of the King dominating the most talked about issues in the country: “Good to see @robertocarlosoficial dominating the TT This guy is him!”

-“I say and the internet confirms: the end of the year only starts when the Special Roberto Carlos arrives”
+“I say and the internet confirms: the end of the year only starts when the Special comes Roberto Carlos“

 The first to sing with Roberto was Ivete Sangalo, looking gorgeous in a white feathered dress and impeccable makeup.
 Perfection who calls?